BDC Hamburger Icon

 Your brand’s YouTube channel should showcase who you are and the kind of videos you’ll be sharing so viewers can decide if your content is something they’d enjoy.
 It’s essential to cultivate and infuse your brand image into all aspects of your channel.

-Consider your banner and profile images, text, intro and outro cards, and links when first developing your branded YouTube channel.
-All of these elements need to accurately represent your business so you attract subscribers who will be interested in and engage with your content.
-Your video metadata – including captions, alt text, descriptions and titles – must align with your brand voice to attract the right audience.
+Consider your banner and profile images, text, intro and outro cards and links when first developing your branded YouTube channel.
+All of these elements need to represent your business accurately so you attract subscribers who will be interested in and engage with your content.
+Your video metadata, including captions, alt text, descriptions and titles, must align with your brand voice to connect with your target audience.
 Incorporate links to your other social media profiles and website into your videos and descriptions to foster a relationship with your audience across all channels.

 If you’re savvy in graphic design, create a custom banner that showcases your brand so viewers know they’ve come to the right channel.
 If not, seek the help of a professional who can make one for an affordable price.
-Review your video thumbnails to ensure they accurately represent each video.
+Review your video thumbnails to ensure they represent each video accurately.

 2. Create video playlists.

-Viewers on YouTube stream 694,000 hours of video every minute, according to Statista.
-Make playlists for your videos to keep your content organized and encourage viewers to spend more time on your channel.
-When viewers begin a video in your playlist, it will automatically direct viewers to the next video in the playlist.
-So, not only do playlists encourage viewers to stay on your channel, but they can also boost your view completion rate (VCR), or the percentage of viewers who watch the entirety of your video.
+Worldwide viewers of YouTube spent about 29 hours using its mobile app each month, according to Statista.
+Encourage users to spend more time on your channel by making playlists for your videos to keep your content organized.
+When viewers begin a video in your playlist, it will direct them to the next video automatically.
+So, not only do playlists encourage viewers to stay on your channel, but they can also boost your view completion rate or the percentage of users who watch the entirety of your video.
 Group videos by themes, challenges or topics.

-Incorporate CTAs, or calls to action, into your video content to drive viewers to complete a certain action, such as subscribing to your channel.
+Incorporate calls to action (CTAs) into your video content to drive viewers to complete a certain action, such as subscribing to your channel.
 For instance, you can use a CTA that encourages your viewers to like, comment and subscribe during your intros and outros.
 Keep your CTAs simple and direct so viewers are more likely to convert.
-Be judicious with what actions you want your audience to complete, since too many CTAs can confuse and frustrate your viewers.
+Be judicious with what actions you want your audience to complete since too many CTAs can confuse and frustrate your viewers.

 Did You Know?Did you know